Now Reading

 There are a number of reasons someone might reach your website.
 It might be through your blog content that ranks organically over time, it might be a click-through from an email campaign, or maybe it's the result of an ad on social media.

-Whatever the case, your website needs to be optimized to turn traffic into leads.
+Whatever the case, your website needs to be optimized to turn traffic to leads.

 That means: